In this article

 - Isolation/restrictions of freedom.

-The more physical aspects of honour-based violence can include:
+The more physical aspects of honour-based violence

 - Physical violence or sexual abuse.